Ending hunger is a moral imperative. Nutrition programs must reach all who struggle with hunger in our nation.

-In the spirit of Catholic Social Justice, NETWORK believes that every human being is entitled to adequate nutrition.
-While acts of charity and the work of religious and non-profit organizations that help to alleviate hunger are critical, a justice-focused solution requires the federal government take responsibility for the overall well-being of its people.
-Our government must create and support funding for programs that work to alleviate immediate hunger and end hunger in the long-term.
-We know that nutrition assistance programs help lift people out of poverty and have lasting effects on other outcomes, like health.
-These programs also reduce the number of children and adults who are food insecure, meaning they lack consistent access to adequate food.
-In a nation as wealthy as the United States, we at NETWORK believe that ending hunger is possible and is a moral imperative.
+Respecting the dignity of each and every person, we affirm that every human being has a right to healthy, adequate nutrition.
+While acts of charity and religious and non-profit organizations help to alleviate hunger, a just solution requires the federal government to take responsibility for the overall well-being of its people.
+By creating and supporting funding for nutrition programs, the government alleviates immediate hunger and works toward ending hunger entirely.
+We know that nutrition assistance programs help lift people out of poverty and have lasting positive effects on other outcomes, like health.
+In a nation as wealthy as the United States, ending hunger is possible and is a moral imperative.

 NETWORK Advocates for Federal Policies That:

-Focus on providing nutrition for children, the elderly, and those struggling in poverty
+Provide nutrition for children, the elderly, and those struggling with poverty.

-Adequately fund nutrition programs to serve every population with consistency, while encouraging innovation and improvement in the programs
+Fund nutrition programs to serve every population with consistency, while encouraging innovation and improvement in the programs.

-In a tight fiscal environment where government prioritizes reducing the deficit and debt over funding human needs programs, food security programs are often on the table for cuts.
-Given the proven impact these programs have on lifting people out of poverty and serving as economic stimuli, food security supports should be supported rather than slashed.
-It is critical that increased funding for one food program should not come at the expense of cuts from another food or human needs program.
+In a tight fiscal environment where the federal government prioritizes reducing the deficit and debt over funding human needs programs, food security programs are often on the table for cuts.
+Given the proven record these programs have of lifting people out of poverty and serving as economic stimuli, food security supports should be supported rather than slashed.
+It is critical that increased funding for one food program does not come at the expense of cuts from another food or human needs program.